bagder/daniel.haxx.se/about.md

 In May 2015 the HTTP/2 RFC shipped.
 In relation to the introduction of this new protocol version, I did several talks and presentations to a lot of different audiences in multiple countries.
-I also wrote a document about it, called "http2 explained" that I released freely and openly on the web.
+I also wrote a document about it, called *http2 explained* that I released freely and openly on the web.
 It turned out a huge success and for the period I counted downloads, I saw more than 200,000 downloads!

 ## Second best developer in Sweden

-In 2016, the Swedish online publication called Techworld had a contest for "Sweden's best developer" - and were accepting nominations from the public.
-They've had this contest before but this time I was nominated and ultimately awarded the 2nd place!
+In 2016, the Swedish online publication called Techworld had a contest for **Sweden's best developer** - and were accepting nominations from the public.
+They have had this contest before but this time I was nominated and ultimately awarded the 2nd place!

 ## QUIC